Adrianchin/AWS_SSA-03/README.md

 - Hibernation mode
   - EC2 mode (along with stop, running etc.) where you only pay for the EBS volumes and Elastic IP address attached.
 No hourly charge
   - It is not possible to enable or disable hibernation for an instance after it has launched
+- When you launch an EC2 in a default VPC, it will be provided a public and private DNS hostname associated with the public IPv4 address of the instance
+- When you launch a instance in a non-default VPC, AWS provides the instance with a private DNS hostname only

 #### S3
 - Note: Encrypting on EBS and then coping data to S3 does NOT mean the data is encrypted when it is in S3!
 You need to encrypt the S3 Bucket you store the data in